E-LeLuan/Duncans_Grant/README.md

 In order to run this portion of the script you must have created a .del file deliminating your regions of interest.
 To do this use text edit to create a file from your original Questions_01_10_18.script that includes ^ before ech line break as a deliminater for each region. e.g. Aidan had been studying abroad in a French-speaking part of Canada. ^\nHe had recently started introductory French lessons. ^\nThe teacher was unfriendly and his classes were very difficult. ^\nAidan's brother was visiting and asked, "How is learning the language going?" ^\nAidan replied, "It's not going as well as I'd hoped." ^\nThey went ice skating to give Aiden a break from learning French. ^\n

-### FixAlign Extraction complete time to move onto Eyedry set up and data extraction.
+### FixAlign Extraction complete!
+Time to move onto Eyedry set up, data extraction, and R set up.
+It is important to note that up to this point the scripting has been written for MAC users.
+Therefore, some features may need slight modifications to run on a windows PC.
+Importnantly, eyedry must be used with Windows or some sort of interface as it is not compatible with MAC.

 In the interest of work flow I have created a folder within the FixAlign folder called FA_eyedry.